petershin/liferay-learn/docs/dxp/latest/en/headless-delivery/using-oauth2/securing-your-app-with-oauth2.md

 :lines: 31-42
 ```

-Note that the access token is passed along in the header of the API request as a `'Authorization': 'Bearer'` type authorization.
+The access token is passed along in the header of the API request as an `'Authorization': 'Bearer'` type authorization.

 ## Additional Information